 If you are considering studying at Edge Hill University, the best way we usually recommend to gain an insight into the student experience is to see our stunning campus for yourself by attending an open day.

-Our August 2020 open day is going virtual.
+Our October and November 2020 open days are going virtual.
 We will ensure that you can still discover everything that Edge Hill University has to offer and get answers to all of your questions.
 You will be able to find out more about criminology and offending and the University through a series of online activities.